 What is Glasstire?

 Glasstire is an online magazine that covers visual art in Texas and Southern California.
 We’ve been in continuous operation since January 2001.
-We are a non-profit 501(c)(3) corporation, and we’re supported in part by grants from The Houston Endowment, The Brown Foundation, Inc., the Greater Houston Community Foundation, the City of Houston through Houston Arts Alliance, and the Texas Commission for the Arts.
+We are a non-profit 501(c)(3) publication, and we’re supported in part by grants from The Houston Endowment, The Brown Foundation, Inc., the Greater Houston Community Foundation, the City of Houston through Houston Arts Alliance, and the Texas Commission for the Arts.

 And the name?